Tel Aviv Graffiti tours, especially in Florentin, have become very popular recently. And in this article, you can find everything you need.

 Source of all graffiti types quotes: graffitocanberra.wordpress.com

-In this area, there is a mix of new homes and old buildings.
-And the graffiti can be found on the old houses.
+This area has a mix of new homes and old buildings.
+And graffiti can be found on old houses.

 And here is Heaven.

 A heaven is a tag or artwork in a place that is extremely difficult to get to.
 An artist who manages to put one up gains a lot of respect from other artists.

 I read that when art is close to the roof, the artists do not climb the building.
 They are doing the opposite, getting access to the roof and using ropes to slide down and paint.

 From HaRabi MiBachrach street, we turned to HaMehoga Street.

 And here is an example of a stencil.

 A stencil is an easy way to put up detailed pieces.
 By spraying over a stencil, you can produce a more detailed piece than by doing it free hand.
 And it is also repeatable.

 We took the right turn to HaNagarim Street.
 And from there, you can choose one of the narrow streets (Tsrifin, HaMasor, Khatserim) towards Abarbanel Street.
 And if you have time, you can visit all of them.